A new model for landscape-scale resilience

 Built to the standards that matter most

-Sites are recognized by insurance carriers, incorporated into Napa County’s Community Wildfire Protection Plan, and operationally integrated with CAL FIRE — giving donors confidence their investment has lasting, documented impact.
+Sites are recognized by insurance carriers, incorporated into Napa County Fire Department and CAL FIRE’s Pre-Attack Plans, and operationally integrated with CAL FIRE’s Tablet Command — giving donors confidence their investment has lasting, documented impact.

 Designed to grow across California

-The workflow and standards developed here in Napa are scaling across six California counties with CAL FIRE funding — making early Valley Stewards contributors founders of something much larger than Napa alone.
+The workflow and standards developed here in Napa are scaling across five California counties in the Sonoma, Lake and Napa Unit and with CAL FIRE funding the state has identified eight additional counties in California to integrate this approach — making early Valley Stewards contributors founders of something much larger than Napa alone.

 $0M